 a.
 Local Element Size

-To create a mesh refinement, click on the ‘+ button’ next to Refinements.
-Choose one of the options from the drop-down window.
+To create a mesh refinement, click on the ‘+ button ‘ next to Refinements.
+Choose the ‘Local element size’ from the drop-down window.

 With a ‘Local element size’ refinement, it’s possible to prescribe a maximum edge length to selected entities.
 Proceed as below to set up the first refinement:

 Set maximum edge length to ‘0.01’ \(m\).
-To save time, you can assign this first local element size refinement to a topological entity set named ‘Detailed blades’.
+To save time, you can assign this first local element size refinement to a saved selection named ‘Detailed blades’.

 Create yet another ‘Local element size’ refinement.
 This time we will select geometry parts that don’t require as much refinement.
-Input ‘0.025’ \(m\) as the Maximum edge length and assign it to the following topological entity set:
+Input ‘0.025’ \(m\) as the Maximum edge length and assign it to the following saved selection:

 For more insights on mesh quality assessment, please check this page.